Plant morphology: Pigmentation in plants

-The primary function of pigments in plants is photosynthesis, which uses the green pigment chlorophyll along with several red and yellow pigments that help to capture as much light energy as possible.
+The primary function of pigments in plants is photosynthesis, which uses the green pigment chlorophyll along with several red and yellow pigments that help to capture as much light energy as possible the other pigments ic carotenoids'.
 Pigments are also an important factor in attracting insects to flowers to encourage pollination.

 Plant pigments include a variety of different kinds of molecule, including porphyrins, carotenoids, anthocyanins and betalains.
 All biological pigments selectively absorb certain wavelengths of light while reflecting others.
 The light that is absorbed may be used by the plant to power chemical reactions, while the reflected wavelengths of light determine the color the pigment will appear to the eye.

 Morphology in development

 Plant development is the process by which structures originate and mature as a plant grows.
 It is a subject studies in plant anatomy and plant physiology as well as plant morphology.

 The process of development in plants is fundamentally different from that seen in vertebrate animals.
 When an animal embryo begins to develop, it will very early produce all of the body parts that it will ever have in its life.
 When the animal is born (or hatches from its egg), it has all its body parts and from that point will only grow larger and more mature.
 By contrast, plants constantly produce new tissues and structures throughout their life from meristems located at the tips of organs, or between mature tissues.
 Thus, a living plant always has embryonic tissues.

-The properties of organization seen in a plant are emergent properties which are more than the sum of the individual parts.
+The properties of organisation seen in a plant are emergent properties which are more than the sum of the individual parts.
 "The assembly of these tissues and functions into an integrated multicellular organism yields not only the characteristics of the separate parts and processes but also quite a new set of characteristics which would not have been predictable on the basis of examination of the separate parts."
 In other words, knowing everything about the molecules in a plant are not enough to predict characteristics of the cells; and knowing all the properties of the cells will not predict all the properties of a plant's structure.